cablelabs/transparent-security/docs/int_header/INT_header.md

 # Transparent Secuirty INT header reference definition

-The INT header is an L3 wrapper containing in band network telemetry
+The INT header is an L3 wrapper containing in band network telemetry.

+This definitions contains modifications and required fieleds for Transpaerent Secuirty.

+  Note: This version of the document is still under discussion and may change.

 ## Overview